LucaFilipozzi/keycloak-extensions/extended-cookie-authenticator/README.md

 ## description

-This authenticator extends the delivered _Cookie_ authenticator by overriding the `authenticate` method such that, if the user session notes contain `IMPERSONATOR_ID`, then the impersonator is validated to have been assigned at least one client role that is composited, however deeply, from __realm-management.impersonation__.
+This _Browser_ authenticator extends the delivered _Cookie_ authenticator by overriding the `authenticate` method such that, if the user session notes contain `IMPERSONATOR_ID`, then the impersonator is validated to have been assigned at least one client role that is composited, however deeply, from __realm-management.impersonation__.

 If so, then the list of such assigned client roles is added as a `IMPERSONATOR_ROLES` user session note (for later use with the client _User Session Note Mapper_) and impersonation is granted.

 If not, then impersonation is denied.